Microchip-MPLAB-Harmony/gfx_apps_sam_e70_s70_v70_v71/apps/legato_quickstart_ext_res/readme.md

 Applications requiring multiple images or non-alphabet-based languages with large number of glyphs, have a very large NVM requirement for their graphics resources.
 In such applications, storing these graphics resources on-chip may be inefficient or impossible.
 The solution is to store the graphics resources to off-chip NVM, thereby preserving the on-chip NVM for program memory and allowing for more complex functional features.

 The legato_quickstart_external_resources (external flash reader) application populates some of its user interface from assets stored on on-chip NVM and other parts of it from assets stored as binary data on an external NVM.
-The resources are previous copied into the external NVM using the legato_flash application.
+The resources, stored on file SQI.hex, are previous copied into the external NVM using the legato_flash application.

 To demonstrate how to access graphics resources stored on an external memory device, three components are needed: